jacobapute/jacobapute.github.io/index.md

 author_profile: true
 ---

-## 👋 Hi, I’m Jacob Apute
+##  Hi, I’m Jacob Apute
-I’m a DevOps Engineer passionate about automating infrastructure and deployment for mission-critical applications.
+I’m a DevOps Engineer experienced and specialized in cloud infrastructure automation, CI/CD pipelines, and scalable deployment workflows on AWS, Azure, and community platforms.
+Passionate about automating infrastructure and deployment for mission-critical applications.

 ---

-## 🚀 Projects
+## Projects Done

 ### **Project 1: Banking Application**
 This project demonstrates the complete infrastructure setup and deployment of a scalable Bank Application using a three-tier architecture on AWS.